Home

 How to interpret price elasticity (high, low, positive/negative)

-Once the definition is established, it is important to know how to interpret the numbers so as not to misdiagnose the situation.
+Once the definition is established, you need to know how to interpret the numbers so you don't make a mistake in the diagnosis.

 High elasticity: risk of volume